lazarmitic/the-chosen-one/README.md

 ## Guide

-On start of the game u can chose difficulty level:
+On start of the game you can choose difficulty level:

 1. Easy
 2. Hard